cosmos/ibc/spec/ics-023-vector-commitments/README.md

 #### Position binding

-Commitment proofs MUST be *position binding*: a given path can only map to one value, and an commitment proof cannot prove that the same path opens to a different value except with probability negligible in k.
+Commitment proofs MUST be *position binding*: a given path can only map to one value, and a commitment proof cannot prove that the same path opens to a different value except with probability negligible in k.

 For any path `path` set in the commitment `acc`, there is one `value` for which: